Duration: 3 years full time

 Teaching & assessment

-The course has a flexible structure, whereby students take twelve course units at the rate of four per year, including both core courses to develop your critical skills, and optional course units.
+The course has a modular structure.
+You will take 120 credits’ worth of modules each year, including both core courses to develop your critical skills, and optional course units.

 You will be taught through a mixture of lectures, seminars and individual tutorials, depending on the subjects studied.
 Outside classes, you will undertake group projects and wide-ranging but guided independent study, including completing language exercises and reading prescribed and open material.
 Private study and preparation are essential parts of every course, and you will have access to many online resources and the University’s comprehensive e-learning facility, Moodle.
 When you start with us, you are assigned a Personal Tutor to support you academically and personally.

 You will also take a study skills module during your first year, designed to equip you with and enhance the writing skills you will need to be successful in your degree.
 This module does not count towards your final degree award but you are required to pass it to progress to your second year.

 In your final year the Classics department provides ongoing support for your dissertation work, which usually includes: